-I started to get confronted with a really annoying problem lately, one that almost made me uninstall my Chrome web browser and smash my laptop: I kept getting the DNS Probe Finished No Internet error message or in detail, it was something like this:
+I started to get confronted with a really annoying problem lately, one that almost made me uninstall my Chrome web browser and smash my laptop: I kept getting the DNS Probe Finished No Internet error message.

-4. In the new window, you will most likely have the “Obtain DNS server address automatically” ticked.
+4. In the new window, you will most likely have the “Obtain DNS server address automatically” ticked under the area that relates directly to the IP.
 Tick the “Use the following DNS Server” option.

 5. You will need to manually enter the OpenDNS values automatically: